In the guide

 • the presence of any irradiated or genetically modified ingredients

 The information does not have to be labelled on the product and can instead be placed on a notice.
-The notice should be visible / available at the point(s) where the consumer can place an order (at the counter, in the menu if food can be ordered at the table, etc).
+The notice must be visible / available at the point(s) where the consumer can place an order (at the counter, in the menu if food can be ordered at the table, etc).

 Allergen information can be given verbally, in which case a notice must be placed on display inviting customers to ask a member of staff for allergen information.